natalia-buzkova/english-for-designers/05-storytelling/index.md

 Looking back, I thought that the world was filled with people who look at friendships the same way I do.
 Turns out, it is *not*.

 Yet, only last year I realized that giving myself to someone and loving unconditionally may not always be the right way.
+I needed to find myself.

 After having gone through some tough times, I decided to come back to reading books.
 Especially those focusing on relationships.
 Before, I wanted to understand everything about human brain, now I wanted to know more about their emotions.